Skip to content

 DOI

-pySWATPlus is an open-source Python package developed and maintained by ICRA.
-It provides a programmatic interface to the SWAT+ model, allowing users to run simulations, modify input files, and streamline custom experimentation through the model’s TxtInOut folder.
+pySWATPlus is an open-source Python package that provides a programmatic interface to the SWAT+ model, enabling reproducible simulations and custom experiments from Python code.

-• Perform sensitivity analysis on model parameters using the SALib Python package, with support for parallel computation.
+• Perform sensitivity analysis on model parameters using SALib.

 pip install pySWATPlus